olange/learning-polymer/README.md

 * [Auth0 › Build Your First App with Polymer and Web Components](https://auth0.com/blog/build-your-first-app-with-polymer-and-web-components/) _Auth0 blog, Kim Maida, 05.10.2016_
   _Build an app using web components and Polymer that interacts with an API and authenticates users with JSON Web Tokens (JWT)._

+## Supporting or related technologies

+* [Google Material Design](https://material.io/guidelines/material-design/introduction.html) _A graphical system and visual language, that synthesizes classic principles of good design with the innovation and possibility of technology and science; develops a single underlying system that allows for a unified experience across platforms and device sizes_
+* [Polymer App Toolbox](https://www.polymer-project.org/2.0/toolbox/index) _A collection of components, tools and templates for building Progressive Web Apps with Polymer, which features: component-based architecture; responsive design; modular routing; localization; turnkey support for app local storage;
+offline caching; build tooling to support serving your app multiple ways (unbundled/HTTP2, bundled/HTTP1)_
+* [Progressive Web Apps · Guidelines](https://developers.google.com/web/progressive-web-apps) _A set of guidelines, that provide user experiences that have the reach of the web, and are_ reliable: _load instantly, even in uncertain network conditions_; fast: _respond quickly to user interactions_; engaging: _feel like a natural app on the device_
+* [Polymer App Toolbox · PRPL Pattern](https://www.polymer-project.org/2.0/toolbox/prpl) Push _critical resources for the initial route_; Render _initial route_; Pre-cache _remaining routes_; Lazy-load _and create remaining routes on demand_

 ## Articles

 * [What is shady DOM?](https://www.polymer-project.org/1.0/blog/shadydom) (Polymer Project Blog, Scott Miles, 2015-05-28)